Scylla34/Scylla34/README.md

 ## 🚀 About Me

-Backend & Full-Stack Engineer focused on **building scalable systems, clean architectures,
+Full-Stack Engineer focused on **building scalable systems, clean architectures,
 and real-world solutions**.

 I specialize in